Q. I want to buy a computer, what do you recommend and do you offer any discounts?

 A. There are online user guides available on the Information Technology site on MyLasell.
-For personal assistance 24/7, contact the Technology Help Desk at 617-243-2200 or email email@example.com.
+For personal assistance 24/7, contact the Technology Help Desk at 617-243-2200 or email email@example.com during business office hours.
 If the problem is related to connecting to the Lasell Network the Help Desk staff will work to fix the problem or provide a diagnosis if we are unable to resolve the problem on site.
 The Help Desk staff is not able to work on issues related to the extensice hardware malfunction of technology belonging to students.
 For extensive support issues, the Help Desk recommends Systems Analysis technology repair service located a half mile from campus.

 If you still have questions or need more information, contact the Technology Help Desk 24/7 at 617-243-2200 or email firstname.lastname@example.org during business office hours!

 - Health and Wellness

 - Campus Commuters